Infrastructure as a Service (IaaS)

 Cloud Infrastructure as a Service (IaaS) helps agencies realize cost savings and efficiencies while modernizing and expanding their IT capabilities without spending capital resources on infrastructure.
 Cloud-based infrastructure is rapidly scalable, secure, and accessible over the Internet — you only pay for what you use.

-More price competition and lower costs
+More price competition and lower costs:

-Industry partners offer detailed ceiling pricing for explicitly defined standard services, so you can easily compare pricing across the 12 industry partners.
+Industry partners offer detailed ceiling pricing for explicitly defined standard services, so you can easily compare pricing across the 11 industry partners.
 We encourage you to negotiate lower prices in our task order.
 You can negotiate lower pricing for a lower level of service, but the service provider can not charge higher prices (above the specified ceilings) for a higher level of service.

-Service Level Agreements (SLA) and more
+Service Level Agreements (SLAs) and more:

 Service providers are required to meet the SLA requirements specified in the solicitation, including service availability of 99.5 percent.
 The BPA offers trouble tickets and order management capabilities.

-Available to all government customers
+Available to all government customers: